waugh/im_writing/README.md

 The body of a method is a procedure rather than a function.

-Method heads and matching of calls to methods operates in the same way, except perhaps in regard to handling non-matches, as in the functional language.
+Method heads and matching of calls to methods operates in the same way, except perhaps in regard to handling non-matches, as in the high-level functional language described above.
-However, where in the functional language, method calls appear in an expression context, in the underlying language, method calls appear in a statement context.
+However, where in the high-level functional language, method calls appear in an expression context, in the underlying language, method calls appear in a statement context.
 Such calls are to be understood as being asserted to be true.